pwichmann/deep-learning-with-vector-graphics-book/quiver_book/02_background/DL_with_vector_graphics/arguing_for_e2e_approach.md

 # Arguing for E-2-E approach

 A book about Deep Learning with Vector Graphics also needs to make the point why an end-to-end (E-2-E) approach appears to be a desirable objective.

-End-to-end in this context shall refer to a generative Deep Learning model that is fed vector graphics and directly outputs vector graphics.
+End-to-end in a Machine Learning context refers to a single model that is able to consume the available input and covers all the steps required to produce the desired output.
+End-to-end in this context shall refer to a generative Deep Learning model that is fed vector graphics and can directly output vector graphics.
+If vector graphics are the desired output but the model only generates raster images that still need to be vectorized, then this would not be called end-to-end.

 End-to-end in this context shall not exclude multi-modal approaches where, _in addition_ to the vector graphic, other types of inputs are used, such as text descriptions or the corresponding raster image.
 Multi-modal may even be a required setting for some problems.